maxharlow/newsagent/README.md

 ##### ► `macos-notification`

 Shows a MacOS notification.
-Expects text input unless `field` is specified.
+Expects text input unless `bodyField` is specified.

-* `field` (optional) A specific field to use for the notification text.
+* `bodyField` (optional) A specific field to use for the notification text.
+* `url` (optional) A field containing a URL, which will be opened if the notification is clicked.

 ##### ► `webhook`